Hi, my name is Michael and I’m a puppeteer!

 To this day, I will perform these tracks along with other music from the 70s through to the 00s and audiences thoroughly enjoy it!
 It’s timeless tunes that are fun, carefree and family friendly.

-In 2019, I continue to perform, build and sing to audiences giving them the opportunity to escape into the world of the Doogles where anything is possible!
+Escape with us into the world of the Doogles where anything is possible!

 I like to think we are fun and simply unforgettable!